 About Craig Rep. Craig Staats of Richland Township, Bucks County, was elected to represent the 145th Legislative District in the Pennsylvania House of Representatives in November of 2014.
-As a state representative, Staats aims to promote job growth through the adoption of business-friendly policies that will attract businesses to the Commonwealth and help them to thrive and grow.
-He also supports efforts to ease the property tax burden on Pennsylvania taxpayers and to improve public education by focusing on greater control at the local level.
+As a state representative, Staats aims to promote job growth through the adoption of business-friendly policies that will attract job creators to the Commonwealth and help them to thrive and grow.
+He also supports efforts to ease the property tax burden on Pennsylvania citizens and to improve public education by focusing on greater control at the local level.
 Other legislative priorities include road and bridge improvements in upper Bucks County and the preservation of open space.
-In the 2019-20 Legislative Session, Staats is serving for the first time as deputy chairman of the House Majority Policy Committee and as a member of the House Finance Committee.
-He was also reappointed to the House Education, State Government and Liquor Control committees, serving as chairman of the Liquor Control Committee’s Subcommittee on Marketing.
+In the 2021-22 Legislative Session, Staats is serving his second term as deputy chairman of the House Majority Policy Committee and as majority deputy whip.
+He was also reappointed to serve on the House Finance, Education and State Government committees and as a member of the House Liquor Control Committee on which he also serves as chairman of the Subcommittee on Marketing.
 Staats brought 32 years of business-related experience to the House including 25 years in the restaurant industry.
 He also worked as a business broker, conducting business sales and acquisitions and promoting business growth and job creation by matching entrepreneurs with business opportunities.
 No stranger to public service, Staats has served as chairman of the Richland Township Board of Supervisors, the Richland Township Preservation Board, Agricultural Security Area Advisory Committee, and he held a seat on the Richland Township Planning Commission.
 He also served as Judge of Elections in Richland, was president of Sweetbriar Homeowners Association and is a former youth sports coach.
 A veteran of the U.S. Navy, Staats is active in his church and is a Fourth Degree Knight in the Knights of Columbus, St. Isidore Council.
 A graduate of Central Bucks public schools and Johnson and Wales University, Staats earned a bachelor’s degree in business management.
 He lives in Richland Township in upper Bucks County with his wife, Robin.
 They have two adult sons, Dylan and Nicholas.
 The 145th district includes the townships of East Rockhill, Milford, Richland, Springfield and West Rockhill, and the boroughs of Perkasie, Quakertown, Richlandtown, Sellersville and Trumbauersville.